 Garsington Opera is delighted to announce the 2020 Season programme – Verdi’s Un giorno di regno, Mozart’s Mitridate, re di Ponto, Dvořák’s Rusalka and a revival of John Cox’s legendary production of Beethoven’s Fidelio in the composer's 250th anniversary year.

 See below for details and dates and follow the link for the full 2020 brochure.

 Un giorno di regno/King for a Day

 Verdi’s first comic opera (the only other being Falstaff) displays his mastery of rhythmic vitality and fast-paced ensembles.
 The plot is a vibrant tale of thwarted love and mistaken identities.
 In Verdi’s young hands the characters come vividly to life; the emotions are raw and real.
-Christopher Alden makes his Garsington directing debut, Tobias Ringborg returns to conduct the Philharmonia Orchestra with Richard Burkhard and Henry Waddington (Falstaff, 2018) as Belfiore and Barone di Kelbar.
+Christopher Alden makes his Garsington directing debut, Tobias Ringborg returns to conduct the Philharmonia Orchestra with Grant Doyle (The Skating Rink, 2017) as Belfiore and Henry Waddington (Falstaff, 2018) as Barone di Kelbar.

 28, 30 May, 6, 10, 19, 28 June & 12, 15 July 2020

 The young Mozart combines glorious melody, dazzling vocal fireworks and exquisitely tender melancholy in his first opera seria, premiered to immediate acclaim in the year of Beethoven’s birth.
 The king, Mitridate, and his two sons are all in love with Princess Aspasia; a complex web of rivalry, jealousy and pent up passion ensues.
 We welcome back Tim Albery to direct, conductor Clemens Schuldt makes his Garsington debut with The English Concert and Robert Murray (Semele, 2017) in the title role.